HowardRHard/PinFo/README.md

 ## About PinFo
 PinFo is an application that I developed for my final year project at university.
 At its core PinFo aims to improve users' lives.
 It does this by providing them with the extra detail about their surroundings.
-Allowing them to discover new people, meet  without the risk of disappointment.
+Allowing them to meet new people and discover new places without the risk of disappointment.

 ## Features